jennahamlin/mashwrapper/.github/CONTRIBUTING.md

 1. Define the corresponding input channel into your new process from the expected previous process channel
 2. Write the process block (see below).
 3. Define the output channel if needed (see below).
-4. Add any new flags/options to `nextflow.config` with a default (see below).
+4. Add any new parameters to `nextflow.config` with a default (see below).
-5. Add any new flags/options to `nextflow_schema.json` with help text (with `nf-core schema build`).
+5. Add any new parameters to `nextflow_schema.json` with help text (via the `nf-core schema build` tool).
-6. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
-7. Add sanity checks for all relevant parameters.
+6. Add sanity checks and validation for all relevant parameters.
-8. Add any new software to the `scrape_software_versions.py` script in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
-9. Do local tests that the new code works properly and as expected.
+7. Perform local tests to validate that the new code works as expected.
-10. Add a new test command in `.github/workflow/ci.yml`.
+8. If applicable, add a new test command in `.github/workflow/ci.yml`.
-11. If applicable add a [MultiQC](https://https://multiqc.info/) module.
-12. Update MultiQC config `assets/multiqc_config.yaml` so relevant suffixes, name clean up, General Statistics Table column order, and module figures are in the right order.
+9. Update MultiQC config `assets/multiqc_config.yaml` so relevant suffixes, file name clean up and module plots are in the appropriate order.
+If applicable, add a [MultiQC](https://https://multiqc.info/) module.
-13. Optional: Add any descriptions of MultiQC report sections and output files to `docs/output.md`.
+10. Add a description of the output files and if relevant any appropriate images from the MultiQC report to `docs/output.md`.

 ### Default values